Abon Plastic

-Abon Plastic SRL is an Italian manufacturer of thermoform plastics packaging.
-The company's headquarters are located near Milan, Italy in Gornate-Olona, Varese.
+Abon Plastic SRL is an Italian manufacturer of thermoformed plastic packaging.
+The company's headquarters are located near Milan, Italy, in Gornate-Olona, Varese.

 Abon Plastic's products include blister packs, clamshells, holding and display trays, and stackable takeout pizza trays.
 Their clients include Sony Corporation, Philips Electronics and L'Oreal Paris.
-They are involved in specialty packaging for the Cosmetic, Electronics, Specialty Lighting (L.E.D's), as well as Food and Beverage industries.
+They are involved in specialty packaging for the cosmetic, electronics, and specialty lighting (L.E.D's), as well as the food and beverage industries.
 They invented and patented a stackable takeout pizza container called Piattopak.